27 Aug Equity Release – debunking the myths

 It is so important to have the complete picture and that you know the downsides to these products too.

 The loans are designed to run for life.
 If you chose not to make voluntary interest payments (which many don’t), the loan will be increasing each month meaning that if you do decide to sell and move in the future, you won’t have as much equity for your onward purchase.
-It will also mean there is less inheritance to leave to your beneficiaries
+It will also mean there is less inheritance to leave to your beneficiaries.

 Fixed early repayment charges.
 Although lifetime mortgages are designed to last for life, in some cases you may want or need to pay back the loan early.
 Typically, an equity release product would have a penalty if it is repaid in the first 8 or 10 years.
 Much like a standard mortgage, many now offer a fixed early repayment penalty, meaning the cost of paying back the loan in the early years is known.
-This would typically be around 5% in the first 5 years, then dropping down to 3% for the next 3-5 years.
-To put that into pounds, based on a loan of £50,000, the penalty would be a maximum of £2,500.

 Having said this, the penalty does not apply if the borrower dies or has to go into long term care.
 If this happens, you or your beneficiaries have 12 months from this time to sell the property or to make alternative arrangements to repay the loan.

-Because deciding to take out equity release is a big decision, we always recommend having a friend or family member present for our meetings where possible so they can ask any questions you may not have thought of and to have someone to can talk to and discuss with after the meeting to make sure it is the right decision for you.
-Equity release is not going to be right for everyone, and there are a number of clients that we have recommended not to take this as there were alternatives that saved them more money, but for those who it is right for, can see a lot of benefit.
+Because deciding to take out equity release is a big decision, we always recommend having a friend or family member present for our meetings where possible so they can ask any questions you may not have thought of and to have someone you can talk to and discuss with after the meeting to make sure it is the right decision for you.
+Equity release is not going to be right for everyone, and there are a number of clients that we have recommended not to take this as there were alternatives that saved them more money, but for those who it is right for, they can see a lot of benefit.